cheminfo/eln-docs/docs/30_structural_analysis/chromatography/gc-lc-ms-high-resolution.md

 #### Manual peak picking

-All the previous peaks can be modified : First select the corresponding line in the list of peaks, and then you should ALT + Click one at the beginning of the peak and once and the end of the peak in the chromatogram.
-This is also truth for new peaks.
-This peaks can be created using the button below the peaks table or clicking on the plus icon over the table.
+All previous peaks can be modified: first select the corresponding line in the list of peaks, then ALT + click once at the beginning of the peak and once at the end of the peak in the chromatogram.
+This also applies to new peaks.
+New peaks can be created using the button below the peaks table or by clicking on the plus icon above the table.

-Note: the automatic peak picking is going to replace the current peak selection, therefore is recommended to use it before the manual peak selection
+Note: automatic peak picking will replace the current peak selection, so it is recommended to use it before manual peak selection.

 ### Peak picking in mass spectra

-When a peak in the list of peaks from the chromatogram is selected, the corresponding mass spectra is displayed, this mass values are selected using the following options:
+When a peak in the list of peaks from the chromatogram is selected, the corresponding mass spectrum is displayed.
+The mass values are selected using the following options:

 ![](https://lh5.googleusercontent.com/SYltT35ZPRKEQbG-9GaOOVNqHk4YvTwGfP2h6LMmSJ7QdnfExbZ6m45tfUZPl_ewDmqGZS2FKmMLij_uqrLPBjRLC6LR0YTG87Mkp_laTqHvOH819zrVyQmJF372qbTWyj26twmW)

-- Mass spectra in the peak: from which part of the peak take the mass spectra.
-The current supported options are:
+- Mass spectrum in the peak: which part of the peak to use for the mass spectrum.
+The currently supported options are:
-  - Range: the spectra resulting from the merge of merge all the spectra between the beginning and end of the peak.
+  - Range: the spectrum resulting from merging all spectra between the beginning and end of the peak.
   - Mean: the mass spectra with a retention time equal to the mean value between the beginning and end of the peak.
   - Start: the mass spectra with a retention time equal to the beginning of the peak.
   - End: the mass spectra with a retention time equal to the end of the peak.